-Discuss any questions or concerns about anti-corruption and bribery with the Privacy and Compliance Team, the Legal Department or the Corporate Ethics Officer.

-Additional information can be attained in the Global Financial Crimes Policy located on Equifax Central.
+- Discuss any questions or concerns about anti-corruption and bribery with the Legal Department or the Corporate Ethics Officer. - Additional information can be attained in the Global Financial Crimes Policy located on the Regulatory Compliance Policies site on Equifax Central.